James A. Michener: Writing career

 Michener began his writing career during World War II, when as a lieutenant in the U.S. Navy he was assigned to the South Pacific as a naval historian.
 He later turned his notes and impressions into Tales of the South Pacific (1947), his first book, published when he was age 40.
 It won the Pulitzer Prize for fiction in 1948, and Rodgers and Hammerstein adapted it as the hit Broadway musical South Pacific, which premiered on Broadway in New York City in 1949.
 The musical was also adapted as eponymous feature films in 1958 and 2001.

 Michener tried television writing but was unsuccessful.
 American television producer Bob Mann wanted Michener to co-create a weekly anthology series from Tales of the South Pacific and serve as narrator.
 Rodgers and Hammerstein, however, had bought all dramatic rights to the novel and did not relinquish their ownership.
 Michener did lend his name to a different television series, Adventures in Paradise, in 1959, starring Gardner McKay as Captain Adam Troy in the sailing ship Tiki III.

 Michener was a popular writer during his lifetime; his novels sold an estimated 75 million copies worldwide.
 His novel Hawaii (1959), well-timed on its publication when Hawaii became the 50th state, was based on extensive research.
 He used this approach for nearly all of his subsequent novels, which were based on detailed historical, cultural, and even geological research.
 Centennial (1974), which documented several generations of families in the Rocky Mountains of the American West, was adapted as a popular 12-part television miniseries of the same name and aired on the National Broadcasting Company (NBC television network) from October 1978 through February 1979.

 In the mid-1970s, Michener was a contributor to the Readers' Guide to Periodical Literature.

 In 1996, State House Press published James A. Michener: A Bibliography, compiled by David A. Groseclose.
 Its more than 2,500 entries from 1923 to 1995 include magazine articles, forewords, and other works.

-Michener's prodigious output made for lengthy novels, several of which run more than 1,000 pages.
+Several of his novels run more than 1,000 pages.
 The author states in My Lost Mexico (1992) that at times he would spend 12 to 15 hours per day at his typewriter for weeks on end, and that he used so much paper, his filing system had trouble keeping up.